beartype/beartype/doc/src/api_decor.rst

 .. # "``@beartype``", "``@beartype.beartype``) into actual beartype.beartype_
 .. # interlinks, please.

-The beating heart of beartype is the eponymous ``@beartype.beartype`` decorator.
+The beating heart of beartype is the eponymous :func:`.beartype` decorator.
 This is its story.

 .. # ------------------( TABLES OF CONTENTS                  )------------------
 .. # Table of contents, excluding the above document heading.
 While the